Huegoxaga/notes/theory/ml.md

 - The color value of the images can be rescaled from 0-255 to 0-1 to simplify the data.
   - The training data and testing data should use have the same recaling setting.
-- Images can be altered by zooming, flipping and shearing to provide variaties for training.
+- Image augumentation step alteres the images by zooming, flipping and shearing to provide variaties for training.

 ##### Timeseries data preprocessing

 ##### Text data preprocessing

 ### Build Model

+- Hyperparameters in the build model step is called Model Hyperparameters.

 ##### ANNs